List of Big Time Rush characters: Camille Roberts

 Camille Roberts (Erin Sanders) is known as the "Method Actress Queen" of the Palm Woods and can always be seen practicing her lines around the pool before her auditions.
-She is somewhat insane, according to Kendall in Big Time Party.
+She is somewhat insane, according to Kendall in "Big Time Party".
 Camille is a little crazy, but she is always there for the guys and is one of their closest friends.
 While she has been implied to be a good actress, she herself has admitted how she had to go to 32 auditions before landing a role, probably due to her deep emotional investment into her characters and sometimes extreme measures.
 Every time she has had an audition for a dramatic role, she slaps Logan on the face.
-When she and James auditioned for a role on the fictitious "Witches of Rodeo Drive," she arrived dressed in costume, packed with props, and wired herself with explosives as part of a trick to try to land the part, which she didn't get after blowing up the casting director's office.
-She was in love with Logan from day one, and on the episode Big Time Love Song purposely prevented him from impressing Jo by using him in a kissing scene, pretending that she was practicing her audition for One Tree Hill.
+When she and James auditioned for a role on the fictitious "Witches of Rodeo Drive", she arrived dressed in costume, packed with props, and wired herself with explosives as part of a trick to try to land the part, which she didn't get after blowing up the casting director's office.
+She was in love with Logan from day one, and on the episode "Big Time Love Song" purposely prevented him from impressing Jo, by using him in a kissing scene, pretending that, she was practicing her audition for One Tree Hill.
 Camille is best friends with Jo.
-In "Big Time Party", she wanted Logan to audition for a role in her "fantasy dream movie."
+In "Big Time Party", she wanted Logan to audition for a role in her "fantasy dream movie".
 Logan rejected the idea at first, but came back to play in her "movie" and soon began to grow feelings for her.
 But soon Logan had to balance her date with Mercedes' and, after Camille discovered this, she and Mercedes threw him into the pool, then agreed to dance with him but not to talk to him for a week, showing that she was really cool.
 Logan acknowledging his feelings for Camille, he dressed up as a prince and rode in on a fake horse to ask her to be his date for the dance.
-In the movie Big Time Concert, it appeared as if the boys were leaving after Griffin dumped them.
+In the film, Big Time Concert, it appeared as if the boys were leaving after Griffin dumped them.
 After seeing Kendall and Jo kiss good-bye, Logan asked for something to remember Camille.
 As he leaned in to kiss her, she slapped him.
 Later on, when the boys came back and had to find James, Logan accidentally blurted out "Camille" instead of James, showing he missed her during their time apart.
 In the episode "Big Time Girlfriends", James and Camille kissed when they caught up with the acting while practicing some lines, although James claimed that Camille is not his type earlier in "Big Time Dance".
 This led Logan and Camille to break up and remain good friends even though they still have feelings for each other.
-Logan and Camille's relationship is the biggest/most like couple of the series.
-But they are constantly on an unresolved on again off again relationship status as stated in Big Time Girlfriends.
+Logan and Camille's relationship is the biggest, and most like couple of the series.
+But they are constantly on an unresolved on-and-off relationship status as stated in "Big Time Girlfriends".
 Despite their "break-up" Camille is constantly seen helping Logan, as well as the other boys when in trouble, proving to be a valuable friend.
 She lives in 4J.